Costasiella kuroshimae: Description

 Discovered in 1993 off the coast of the Japanese island Kuroshima, Costasiella kuroshimae have been found in the waters near Japan, the Philippines, and Indonesia.
 They live in tropical climates.
-They have two dark eyes and two rhinophores that emerge from the tops of their heads that look not unlike sheep's ears or insect antennae, hence the common name "leaf sheep".
-The rhinophores have fine hairs that sense chemicals in the water, enabling Costasiella kuroshimae and other sea slugs to find food sources.

-Costasiella kuroshimae are capable of a chemical process called kleptoplasty, in which they retain the chloroplasts from the algae they feed on.
-Absorbing the chloroplasts from algae then enables them to indirectly perform photosynthesis.

 The type locality is Kuroshima, Taketomi, Okinawa, Ryukyu Islands.

+They have two dark eyes and two rhinophores that emerge from the tops of their heads that look similar to sheep's ears or insect antennae.
+They range in size from 5 to 10 mm in length.
+Their leaf-like appearance is credited to the cerata featured in rows across their body.
+These cerata contain digestive glands that assist the Costasiella kuroshimae in obtaining and storing food.
+They also aid in defense and respiration.

+Costasiella kuroshimae are capable of a physiological process called kleptoplasty, in which they retain the chloroplasts from the algae they feed on.
+Absorbing the chloroplasts from algae enables them to indirectly perform photosynthesis.

+Costasiella kuroshimae is a selective feeder of algae from the genus Avrainvillea, from which it sequesters chloroplasts into its own cells, retaining them for short-term photosynthesis.
+Even in the absence of active photosynthesis, chloroplasts provide a nutrient storage or "larder" that facilitates the survival of the slug without food for an extended period of time.
+This points out the peculiar adaptation of C. kuroshimae among nonphotosynthetic marine animals.